nhaarman/ListViewAnimations/README.md

 Contribute
 -----
 Please do!
 I'm happy to review and accept pull requests.
-When creating pull requests - please pull the latest `dev` branch, and make sure to merge in the `dev` branch as well.
+Please read the [Contributing wiki](https://github.com/nhaarman/ListViewAnimations/wiki/Contributing) before you do.

 Developed By
 -----